Indian

 Serving Suggestions

-Tips for the Perfect Masala Dosa
+Tips for Perfect Masala Dosa

 • Calories: 400–450 kcal